SilkRose/Pony/stories/leaning-on-love/leaning-on-love.md

 Twilight hold's my hoof tighter.
 "I'm glad I can help.
 Do you want to talk about it?"

-I sigh, about to unload my day.
+I sigh.
 "Well, after I got up I had to make a bunch of desserts for the Cakes.
-I sang a song to make it go by fast, it was fun but a lot of work.
+I sang a song to make it go by fast.
+It was fun but a lot of work.
 How did your day start?"

-"My day started pretty normally, had some breakfast Spike made, then did some research.
+"My day started pretty normally.
+I had some breakfast Spike made, then did some research.
 What'd you do next?"

 "I had to make deliveries for like a long time.
 It took extra long because I couldn't stop thinking about Twilight Sparkle.
 What'd you research?"